 720 Form: Am I obliged to inform about all pension plans outside Spain?

-From January 1st to March 31st of each year you must fulfil, if accomplish certain requirements, the 720 Form about the Information return on assets and rights held abroad.
+From January 1st to March 31st of each year you must fulfil if accomplish certain requirements, Form 720 about the Information return on assets and rights held abroad.

 You can expand your information in this article that we published in our blog about the 720 Form.

-Pension plans, a name that often refers to other types of foreign products, have generated some confusion and debate about their inclusion or not in the 720 Form.
+Pension plans, a name that often refers to other types of foreign products, have generated some confusion and debate about their inclusion or not in Form 720.

 However, at an international level, the term pension plan is used for other types of financial products with very similar characteristics, but which, in certain cases, have characteristics that do not comply with the definition under Spanish law of a pension plan, mainly because they can be rescued in different cases from these foreseen in it, therefore, we must monitor and analyze each financial product in question.